11 Sights in Poitiers, France (with Map and Images)

 Église Notre-Dame la Grande

-Notre-Dame-la-Grande is a Romanesque collegiate church located in Poitiers.
+Notre-Dame-la-Grande is a Romanesque collegiate church in Poitiers.
 Characteristic of the Poitevin Romanesque style, its sculpted façade is a masterpiece of religious art of this period.
 The walls of the interior are painted.

 Wikipedia: Église Notre-Dame la Grande de Poitiers (FR)